Need Help? Give us a call.

 Just like Square, Clover is a tech-based point of sale company that aims to disrupt an industry that incumbents like Chase have run for years.

-And they’ve succeeded in doing so by offering up some of the very best point of sale hardware and software options on the market.
+And they’ve succeeded in doing so by offering up some of the very best point-of-sale hardware and software options on the market.
 Clover has a wide range of point of sale device options—the Clover Go, the Clover Flex, the Clover Mini, and the Clover Station.
 Only the Clover Go requires a smart device to process payments, whereas the other options come fully equipped.

 Clover also offers up multiple point of sale software options.
 You can choose from the free Payments Plus, the middle-of-the-road Register Lite, or the ultra-powerful Register software plans.

 Altogether, though Clover point of sale systems aren’t as recognizable as Square or as tenured as Chase Merchant Service, they’re certainly a viable option for business owners who are searching for a straightforward, fairly priced payment processing system.
+What’s more, Clover is currently running a limited-time-only Black Friday offer where you can get a $450 statement credit when you open a new merchant services account.

 With the info you’ve learned through this guide, you’re more than equipped to decide whether or not Chase Merchant Services is the right payment processing point of sale system for your business.